Skip to contents

 and if you are using R, run

-1. Store the project path and the desired scenarios and reporting variables in variables.
+1. Store the project path, the GCAM version, the desired scenarios, and reporting variables in variables.
 In case you do not specify the scenarios, all the scenarios in the database will be considered for reporting; and if the variables are not specified, all the available reporting variables will be used.
 For more details about scenarios and variables specification, look at the regions’ tutorial or at the variables’ tutorial.
 Notice that only regions and variables already present in the rgcam project can be considered for reporting.
 If you wish to include new items in your project, consider generating the project again as detailed in Example1.

 mypath <- "/path/to/project/myProj.dat"